zhangnju/uccl/README.md

 ## Quick Start

-The easiest way to use UCCL is to first build based on your platform,python version of your UCCL test environment is better to provide to avoid the version mismatching issue bettween UCCL compilation environment and UCCL test environment:
+The easiest way to use UCCL is to first build based on your platform,python version of your UCCL test environment is better to provide to avoid the mismatching python issue bettween UCCL compilation and test environment:
 ```bash
 git clone https://github.com/uccl-project/uccl.git --recursive
 cd uccl && bash build_and_install.sh [cuda|rocm] [python version of UCCL test environment]